Symmetric Skip Connection Wasserstein GAN for High-Resolution Facial Image Inpainting: Proposed Framework

-where $i$ is the pixel index belonging to the feature maps ($\phi$) with $x_{i}$ and $y_{i}$ as pixel values of predictions and ground-truth.
-The advantage of using feature space is that a particular filter determines the extraction of feature maps from low level to high-level, sophisticated features.
+where $i$ is the pixel index with $x_{i}$ and $\mathbf{\hat{z}}_{i}$ as pixel values of the ground-truth and the predictions, constraint by a constant K. Our feature loss $L_{f}$ is a feature based $\boldsymbol\ell_{2}$-loss, rather than being computed directly on the image we computed the loss in a feature space.
+To achieve this, we adopt a pre-trained VGG-16 model trained on ImageNet \cite{krizhevsky2012imagenet}, and use it as a feature extractor in our loss function.
+More specifically we use the output of block3-convolution3 of this model to generate image feature.
+We use the $\boldsymbol\ell_{2}$ as base to compute our loss function, which is the same as the perceptual loss proposed by Johnson et al. \cite{johnson2016perceptual}.
+The advantage of using feature space is that a particular filter determines the extraction of feature maps from low-level to high-level, sophisticated features.
 To reconstruct quality images, we compute our loss function with feature maps determined by block3-conv3, resized to the same size as masks and generated images.
-The reason is that using block4-conv4 or block5-conv5 will result in poor quality, as the network starts to expand the view at these layers due to more filters used.
+The reason is that using another output for example block4-conv4 or block5-conv5 will result in poor quality, as the network starts to expand the view at these layers due to more filters used.
+Our feature loss is expressed as follows: